Calendar of events

 Public Health Sciences' HEART Project

 The Department of Public Health Sciences has partnered with the community based organization YWCA El Paso del Norte Region since 2008 to conduct an NIH/NIH-funded community based participatory research project entitled Health Education Awareness Research Team (HEART).
 The purpose of the HEART project is to reduce cardiovascular disease factors in the Hispanic population.
 More than 700 participants have benefited from the HEART project activities, which include a menu of nutrition education and fitness programs offered by our program partners, YWCA El Paso del Norte Region and City of El Paso Parks and Recreation.
-YWCA El Paso del Norte Region is an agYWCAency that is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
+YWCA El Paso del Norte Region is an agency that is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
 Every year the YWCA impacts the lives of more than 80,000 people in 17 counties of west Texas and southern New Mexico through the variety of programs offered at their facilities across the region.
 Some of those programs include licensed child care at their Early Learning Centers, accredited after-school care at elementary school campuses across the region, Independence House residential facility for victims of domestic abuse, Transitional Living Center for homeless women and children, Summer Camp and Summer Care programs, Teen Leadership Program for high school students across the region.
 Dr. Maria Duarte, principal investigator for the HEART project is grateful for the support received by CEO Dr. Sandra Braham and their staff members to conduct an ambitious community based participatory research project.

 Leadership, Innovation, Vision and Engagement 2012 LIVE Conference

-Social Work Students In 2012 Patricia Carrete, BA graduate and Daniel Silvadoray, MSW graduate student worked with Social Work scholars Dr. Eva Moya and Dr. Silvia Chavez Baray, advocates, community leaders and survivors of intimate partner violence, in the Voices and Images of Domestic Violence project.
+In 2012 Patricia Carrete, BA graduate and Daniel Silvadoray, MSW graduate student worked with Social Work scholars Dr. Eva Moya and Dr. Silvia Chavez Baray, advocates, community leaders and survivors of intimate partner violence, in the Voices and Images of Domestic Violence project.
 In this project we use the Photovoice method with 22 community participants.
 Women in the project took photographs and developed stories using the critical consciousness and feminist theory principles.
 A gallery of their photographs and stories was first exhibited at UTEP during the XII Binational Health Week Closing event.
 Since its first exhibit the gallery has traveled to Oaxaca, Chicago, Austin for public exhibit display and dialog.

 Their presentation Art to Engender Social Action, was highlighted at the 2013 UTEP L.I.V.E.
 Conference and addressed the methods and procedures.
 Personal stories of isolation, fear, embarrassment, empowerment, resilience were discussed.
 In addition, a bilingual documentary ("Every 90 seconds") was presented highlighting salient stories to educate other women and men on the subject of intimate partner violence.
 Our perspectives as students on the lessons learned, challenges encountered, the liberating structures used, the role of participatory action research, and the integration of these experiences to our personal and professional lives using an interactive and participatory format was presented.
 A bilingual documentary produced by Daniel Silvadoray presenting six stories of survivor's empowerment was presented in the conference.
 Lessons learned include: the power of liberating structures in Photovoice; learned how to design and conduct community-based research in a border context; performed service-learning activities (inside and outside campus) in the area of intimate partner violence; and exercised leadership skills.
+UTEP L.I.V.E.
+(Leadership, Innovation, Vision, Engagement) is a university-wide student leadership experience designed to provide students multiple opportunities to take ownership over their personal leadership development and create their own leadership experience by picking and choosing the programs they want to attend.
+Through exposure to the programs offered students will be able to explore their understanding of leadership, develop a stronger network of peers, interact with influential members of the campus and surrounding communities, and find ways to strengthen their portfolio so they are more well-rounded students and more marketable when they graduate.
+The conference empowers students to be more proactive about creating the kind of future they want and having the tools they need to make their efforts a success.

 Outstanding UTEP MPH Grad Employed as Harm Reduction Consultant, NCHRC